 - 3 very ripe bananas peeled

-Add maple syrup and coconut oil to the bananas, and combine
+- Add maple syrup, your flax egg, and coconut oil to the bananas, and combine

-Bake in center of oven, about 20 minutes, or until a toothpick inserted in the center comes out clean.
+- Bake in center of the oven, about 20 minutes, or until a toothpick inserted in the center comes out clean.